-Top 8 Language Resources I Actually Use
+The Top 8 Language Resources I Actually Use on a Regular Basis

 And this isn’t anything to do with the quality of the resources I’ve decided not to use.
-Some of them are really incredible, but they just aren’t what I, personally, need to use at whichever stage I’m at with my language study.
+Some of them are incredible, but they just aren’t what I, personally, need to use at whichever stage I’m at with my language study.

 So, rather than spend a little bit of low-quality time with a large amount of resources, I’ve had to narrow the field.
 Instead, I’ve selected a few with which I like to spend a lot of high-quality time studying.
 This, of course, changes on occasion, but I’ve been pretty consistent with my choices over the past few years.

 In this post, I’m sharing the eight language learning resources I use the most on a consistent basis.
-I’ve included how often I use them, what I use them for and how much they cost.
+I’ve included how often I use them, what I use them for, and how much they cost.

-1. Memrise
+1. LingQ

 How often I use this resource // Almost every day.

-2. iTalki
+2. italki

-Why I use this resource // I like to work with the teachers on italic because I get instant feedback on my progress and because teachers are perfect for helping you get pointed in the right direction.
+Why I use this resource // I like to work with the teachers on italki because I get instant feedback on my progress and because teachers are perfect for helping you get pointed in the right direction.

 How often I use this resource // I use it at least once a week.